-The last year — even the last six months — has seen an exponential increase in the adoption, acceptance and usage of voice search technology.
-Google has revealed that 20% of searches are now voice searches, and Siri receives 2 million voice queries a week.
+The last year has seen an exponential increase in the adoption, acceptance and usage of voice search technology.
+In fact, Google has revealed that 20% of searches are now voice searches, and Siri receives 2 million voice queries a week.

-What should marketers be doing right now, and how can they prepare for the massive opportunities in local marketing that voice search offers?
+What should marketers be doing right now?
+Moreover, how can they prepare for the massive opportunities in local customer engagement marketing that voice search offers?

-In a recent Digital Marketing Depot webinar sponsored by Rio SEO, voice search experts from Rio SEO, MindMeld and iProspect took a deep dive into the state of voice search today and in the future.
-Each offered their best tips for on-page content strategies to optimize for voice search, personalizing content at the local level, and meeting consumer needs with accurate, complete data.
+In a recent Digital Marketing Depot webinar sponsored by Rio SEO, voice search experts from Rio SEO, MindMeld and iProspect took a deep dive into the state of voice search.
+Most importantly, each offered tips for on-page content strategies to optimize for voice search, personalizing content at the local level, and meeting consumer needs with accurate, complete data.